danmackinlay/pattern_machine/README.md

 * can I somehow condition on more "control" variables?
 * can I use state transitions to estimate "consonance"?

-In fact, this ISN'T a MArkov model as it stands; since we only recal the most recent occurrence of note, threre is an implicit interaction between notes of different ages.
+In fact, this ISN'T a Markov model as it stands; since we only recal the most recent occurrence of note, threre is an implicit interaction between notes of different ages.
 That is Bad.